Ask the Expert: LED and CFL Light Bulbs

 The low-down on LED bulbs, how to clean up a broken CFL bulb and the truth about CFLs and dimmer switches

-To submit a question to John, email email@example.com with "Ask John" in the subject line.
+To submit a question, email email@example.com with "Ask the Expert" in the subject line.

 Yes.
 As long as they have the same screw-in base, an LED light bulb would work fine in a lamp, wall sconce or ceiling fixture.
 Wattage refers to both brightness and electricity.
 The wattage comparison between incandescent bulbs and LEDs can be confusing.
 Consumers should carefully read the packaging to understand the wattage comparison between incandescents and LEDs.
 Most manufactures will put on the packaging what the incandescent equivalent for the LED is.
 As for what wattage to choose, that depends on your lamp.
 A label should be included somewhere on the fixture detailing the maximum number of watts safe to use.
 Don’t buy a bulb stronger than that.